Yifan-Song0819/Python_JSON/README.md

 # Python_JSON

+Hi,

+Run the program:

+1 Clone the whole project and make sure all files are in the same folder.

+2 Make sure you have had all the libraries installed.

+3 type CMI "python3 main.py"

+4 result images have been saved in the folder "images"

 I randomly create sales.json file.

 The sales.json describes daily sales from a local pharmacy from 01/01/2016 to 31/12/2018.